bkuhn/talks/FOSSCON-2012/nonprofit.markdown

 % Non-Profit Centers of FLOSS Development
 % Bradley M. Kuhn
-% Friday 9 March 2011
+% Saturday 11 August 2011

 # Who Am I?

 + President and Executive Director of Software Freedom Conservancy.

-+ An 501(c)(3) not-for-profit charity dedicated to promoting, advancing, defending, and developing Free, Libre and Open Source Software.
++ A 501(c)(3) not-for-profit charity dedicated to promoting, advancing, defending, and developing Free, Libre and Open Source Software.

 + And, yes, I used to work for the FSF &hellip;
      + &hellip; and I'm still friends with RMS and on FSF's Board.